GregoryTomy/portfolio-tracking-dbt/README.md

-# Portfolio Tracking - Data Engineering with dbt
+# Portfolio Tracking - Data Engineering with dbt and Snowflake

 ![](lineage.png)